2020-cycle authors will continue to receive email updates directly from the Papers Chairs.

-Current paper proposals that have been reviewed will remain eligible for presentation in 2021 and publication in the proceedings.
-There will also be an updated schedule for revisions, manuscript completion and new submissions based on a 2020-2021 timeline.
+Current paper proposals that have been reviewed remain eligible for presentation in 2021 and publication in the proceedings.
+Please see the updated schedule below for revisions, manuscript completion and new submissions for 2021.

 The 2013 conference generated papers on topics that included career and industry trends, methods for teaching listening, mixing and perception, program and curriculum design, and numerous case studies.
 Workshops and social events also provided opportunities for networking and professional development.